 Those words give us a glimpse into Joseph Smith’s mindset during the same time period that “Moroni” was supposedly watching over the golden plates.

-Today, LDS (Mormon) leaders and teachers are telling us that Joseph Smith’s seer stone was similar to a smartphone.
+Today, leaders of The Church of Jesus Christ of Latter-day Saints are telling us that Joseph Smith’s seer stone was similar to a smartphone.
 Here is an example:

 “In reality, most of us use a kind of ‘seer stone’ every day.
 My mobile phone is like a ‘seer stone.’
 I can get the collected knowledge of the world through a few little inputs.
 I can take a photo or a video with my phone and share it with family on the other side of our planet.
 I can even translate anything into or from many different languages!”
 (President Uchtdorf Compares Smartphone To Seer Stones)